 Jewish communities are diverse and there is no single approach that will work for everyone.
 KeshetUK works in partnership with communities to identify their goals, then we tailor our support so they can achieve them.

-KeshetUK workshops use a mixture methods to understand how LGBT+ inclusion can work in Jewish communities.
+KeshetUK workshops use a mixture of methods to understand how LGBT+ inclusion can work in Jewish communities.
 They are interactive and create a space where any question can be asked.

 In the UK, Jewish communities provide a wide range of services, support and facilities.
 Rather than see these duplicated for Jewish LGBT+ people, Jewish communities should ensure that their provision is inclusive of LGBT+ people and their families, and meets their needs.